jbarrow/jbarrow.github.io/_posts/2019-7-15-allennlp-the-hard-way-0.md

 ---
 layout: post
-title: AllenNLP The Hard Way, Part 0 (Setup)
+title: AllenNLP The Hard Way, Part 0 - Setup
 ---

 In this step we'll learn what AllenNLP is, what the takeaway from this tutorial is, and how to set it up on your machine.